 On June 15, 2017, Bombardier announced the appointment of Michael Ryan as President, Aerostructures and Engineering Services, effective July 1, 2017.
-Mr. Ryan succeeded Jean Séguin who retired.

-On June 20, 2017, Commercial Aircraft announced that it signed a letter of intent with SpiceJet Limited of Gurgaon, India for up to 50 Q400 turboprop airliners.
+On June 20, 2017, Commercial Aircraft announced that it signed a letter of intent with SpiceJet Limited (SpiceJet) of Gurgaon, India for up to 50 Q400 turboprop airliners.
 On September 29, 2017, Commercial Aircraft announced that it concluded a firm purchase agreement with SpiceJet consistent with the letter of intent announced in June 2017, making it the largest single order ever for the Q400 turboprop aircraft program and bringing total Q400 firm orders to over 600 Q400 aircraft.
-Upon delivery, SpiceJet will become the first airline in the world to operate a 90-seat turboprop, pending certification by regulatory authorities.
-Based on list prices, the order was valued at up to \$1.7 billion.
+Based on 2017 list prices, the order was valued at up to \$1.7 billion.
+On September 21, 2018, Commercial Aircraft announced the delivery of its first 90-seat Q400 aircraft to SpiceJet, the first airline in the world to operate a 90-seat turboprop.